top of page

 The Silence of First Responder Families

 For many, celebrations and discourse around first responders are relegated to those on the front lines themselves.
-While this dialogue is certainly important, it is equally as important to consider the
+While this dialogue is certainly important, it is equally as important to consider the experience and vicarious trauma that the families of first responders may face.

 Stress, loss, and uncertainty plague not just those on the front lines, but the husbands, wives, and children at home.
 Providing a voice and care to first responders and their families is crucial for providing effective support to those who care for and protect the community.